-Peer to peer platforms also typically charge a fee to arrange the loans.
+- Peer to peer platforms typically charge a fee to arrange the loans.

-They can offer lower interest rates than traditional loans.
+Peer to peer loans can offer lower interest rates than traditional loans because of lower overheads than traditional financial institutions.
 Whether or not this is the case for you will depend on certain factors such as your credit rating.

-Some of the best deals are available only if you have an excellent credit history and no previous problems.
+Some of the best rates are available if you have an excellent credit history and no previous issues.